 In spite of the wide variety of names it is given… all the experts and communicators appear to agree that it has its origins in the concept of apprenticeship, when an older more experienced individual passed down his knowledge of how the task was done and how to operate in the commercial world.

-Coaching and mentoring are not mutually exclusive.
-Whitmore tells the story of of Mike Sprecklen, the coach and mentor to the famous rowing pair Andy Holmes and Sir Steve Redgrave.
+That said, coaching and mentoring are not mutually exclusive.
+Back to John Whitmore, who tells the story of of Mike Sprecklen, the coach and mentor to the famous rowing pair Andy Holmes and Sir Steve Redgrave:

 “I was stuck, I had taught them all I knew technically.”
 Sprecklen said on completion [of one of Whitmore’s coaching courses].
 “But this opens up the possibility of going further, for they can feel things that I can’t even see.”
 He had discovered a new way forward with them, working from their experiences and perceptions rather than from his own.
 Good coaching, and good mentoring for that matter, can and should take a performer beyond the limitations of the coach or mentor’s own knowledge.